-Apparently, reusable plastic bags are actually making the plastic crisis worse as supermarkets are dishing out more plastic and not less.
+Apparently, reusable plastic bags responsible for the plastic crisis.
+Or at least they are actually making the plastic crisis worse as supermarkets are dishing out more plastic and not less.

 What’s happened is that supermarkets have started to hand out more bags for life, which are thicker, using more plastic to produce.
 They’re meant to be used repeatedly before being replaced, but the reality is that people forget to bring a reusable bag, buy a bag for life then just throw it away.